- What personal data does the English Bridge Union (EBU) collect, and what is it used for?

 The remainder of our data is kept in the form of written documents stored in our Aylesbury offices.

 Who is responsible for ensuring compliance with the relevant laws and regulations?

-They are the people who are responsible for maintaining a log of data breaches and notifying the ICO and any members affected as necessary, in accordance with our legal obligations.
+He is the person who is responsible for maintaining a log of data breaches and notifying the ICO and any members affected as necessary, in accordance with our legal obligations.